RedFantom/masterkeys-linux/README.md

 # For the Python library (system-wide install)
 sudo python -m pip install scikit-build sudo python setup.py install

+# Or if you would rather install from PyPI
+sudo python -m pip install masterkeys
 ```

+Wheels are not provided at this time because building `manylinux` wheels
+requires a different environment.
+It is considered as a possibility
+though.
+Until that time, it is possible to use the normal `linux_x86_64`
+wheels provided on the [releases-page](https://github.com/RedFantom/masterkeys-linux/releases).

 ## Contributing
 Pull Requests and contributions in other forms (such as issue reports)